pachyderm/pachyderm/doc/enterprise/s3gateway.md

 If you are using AWS CLI, skip this section.

-If you have MinIO already installed, skip this section.

 To install and configure MinIO, complete the following steps:

 1. Install the MinIO client on your platform as